myzlab/k-search-v2-docs/docs/sql-functions/string-functions/concat-ws.md

 ## Definition

 The `concatWs` method allows you to add the `CONCAT_WS` function to the query.
-The `CONCAT_WS` function concatWsenates the arguments as a string using a delimiter and return the result.
+The `CONCAT_WS` function concatenate the arguments as a string using a delimiter and return the result.

 The only one method available to use this functionality is: